How Menopause Can Affect Your Smile (Yes, Really)

 Bone Loss During Menopause Affects Your Teeth

-And here’s the kicker—jawbone loss can be a sign of osteoporosis elsewhere in the body.
+Jawbone loss can also be a sign of osteoporosis in other areas of the body.
+(5)

 Oral Health in Menopause: Why It Matters

-5 Ways to Support Your Smile During Menopause
+5 Ways to Protect Oral Health in Menopause

 1. Boost Vitamin C & Collagen Intake